egilll/tex-linebreak2/docs/README.md

 **Notes**

+[^1]: But see the comments regarding the option `preventSingleWordLines`.
-[^1]: However there may exist a handful of exceptions regarding certain non-Latin scripts.
+[^2]: However there may exist a handful of exceptions regarding certain non-Latin scripts.